Resilient design for a changing world

 |RELi Platinum||600+ points earned|

 RELi pilot registration is now open for new construction projects that want to design for resiliency and incorporate cutting edge resiliency practices and strategies into the design and construction of their buildings.
 In order to pursue RELi pilot certification, projects must also register for LEED certification.
 The dual submittal is efficient given the nearly 25% overlap of LEED credits in RELi.
-Contact the RELi team to register your project for certification.

 |Silver, Gold, and Platinum Level USGBC Members||Organizational or Non-Members|